VaneezehSiddiqui/VaneezehSiddiqui.github.io/README.md

 ## Hi there!
-My name is Vaneezeh Siddiqui, an undergraduate student at the University of Toronto.
+My name is Vaneezeh Siddiqui, and I am an undergraduate student at the University of Toronto.

 ### WORK EXPERIENCE